 Let’s look at eight characteristics that can help you become a full-fledged fashion entrepreneur.

 - Risk Tolerance

-Benefits in Becoming A Successful Fashion Designer
+Benefits in Becoming a Successful Fashion Designer

 - Fashion designing is so wonderful because it turns creativity into pure profit.
-You can make good income daily, weekly and monthly.
+You can make a good income daily, weekly and monthly.

 - You get connected to a lot of individuals that can open other doors for businesses.
 A satisfied customer is a happy customer.

-- By setting up your own business, you also add value to the society by reducing the unemployment rate and thereby reducing crime rates around you.
+- By setting up your own business, you also add value to the society by reducing the unemployment rate and reducing crime rates around you.

-- It allows you to unleash your creative potentials which can take you farther than you would have imagined.
+- It allows you to unleash your creative potentials, which can take you farther than you would have imagined.

 - You can pass this knowledge to younger ones by teaching and mentoring and have your name written in fashion history.

 - You’ll relish the unique daily interactions with clients and will be immensely proud to understand that your creations will outlive you by many generations.

 These are some challenges you may encounter as a fashion designer or when starting up your own fashion design business.
 They include:

 You’ll need some money to startup.
 There may be no access to loans from financial institutions.

 This limits rapid growth, as finance is required to purchase equipment’s/materials, pay staff wages, office rent and other miscellaneous expenses.